bhelx/below-c-level/content/time-and-place.md

 ## Next Meeting

-Our May 2023 meeting will be Tuesday, 2nd.
+Our June 2023 meeting will be Tuesday, June 6th.

 ## Location